1. How do I register for the Law Enforcement Ride & Run to Remember?

 Click on Donate, and search by their first or last name.

 20. Why is the “Donate” search not finding a participant that I know has registered?

 Try entering just the first few letters of the participant’s name to get more search results, or just the last name.

 All monetary donations are tax-deductible to the extent allowed by law.
 Please check with your personal tax advisor regarding the deductibility of your gift.

-Any donor who provides an email address will receive a receipt via email once the donation has been processed.
+Only donors who provide a physical mailing address or email address will receive a receipt once the donation has been processed.
 If you made a sustaining gift, you will receive an email receipt each time a monthly payment is processed if you provided an email address.